-Below are the aspects of a child's development that child psychology studies to get a comprehensive assessment of his or her mental state:
+Below are the aspects of a child's development that child psychology studies in order to get a comprehensive assessment of his or her mental state:

 Body development - Physical and motor development in infancy and early childhood.
 Good physical development is important for socialization with other children.
 Comparing games, measuring strengths with peers helps build self-confidence.
 Physical development also affects adult behavior toward children.
 Older children are often overrated.